top banner

 • Dual-Fuel

 Dual-fuel generators provide the flexibility of running on either gasoline or propane, allowing users to switch between fuel sources based on availability or preference.
-These generators offer versatility and extended runtimes, making them a popular choice for those seeking backup power options.
+These generators are widely used and provide extended runtimes, making them a popular choice for those seeking backup power options.

 Key Differences Between Inverter Generators and Traditional Generators